Close Menu

 For example, Plateau State has committed 30% counterpart funding and is working to ensure that at least one primary healthcare center per local government area benefits from the project.

-And partnerships with organizations like the Rural Electrification Agency and private sector players are being leveraged to scale up the project’s reach and effectiveness.
+Partnerships with the Rural Electrification Agency and private sector players leverage their strengths to expand the project’s reach and effectiveness.

 Capacity Building and Local Empowerment